Australian Government Bureau of Meteorology

 Eyre Creek:

-Moderate flooding is possible along Eyre Creek.
+Moderate flooding is likely along Eyre Creek.

 Flood Safety Advice: